aammd/Predator_Phylogenetic_Diversity/doc/predatordiversity.md

 ## Discussion

-We found that in our bromeliad system the phylogenetic distance between predators had variable importance.
-The phylogenetic distance between predators was unrelated to co-occurrence (Hypothesis 1).
-However, as phylogenetic distance between predator species increased, diet overlap decreased by 20% (Hypothesis 2).
-Interestingly, these apparent diet preferences in the lab did not generate a difference in species composition of surviving prey in the field (Hypothesis  3a).
-Greater phylogenetic diversity caused an increase in prey survival (i.e. a decrease in predation); phylogenetically distant pairs of predators that co-occurred in bromeliads had less impact on prey than expected from their performance in isolation (Hypothesis 3b).
+We found that the phylogenetic distance between predators had variable importance in the bromeliad system.
+The phylogenetic distance between predators was unrelated to their co-occurrence (Hypothesis 1).
+The phylogenetic distance between predator species was also unrelated to diet overlap, although there was a tendency of diet overlap to decrease by about 20% over the observed range of phylogenetic distance (Hypothesis 2).
+Perhaps as a consequence of diet similarity, the phylogenetic distance between predators could not predict their individual effects on prey composition or survival (Hypothesis  3a).
+However, greater phylogenetic diversity caused an increase in prey survival (i.e. a decrease in predation); phylogenetically distant pairs of predators that co-occurred in bromeliads had less impact on prey than expected from their performance in isolation (Hypothesis 3b).
+We examine each of these main results in turn.

 ### Phylogenetic distance and similarity in distribution

 Phylogenetic distance between predators did not explain overlap in habitat distribution.
 This similarity in distribution could be caused by two processes: low habitat variability among bromeliads, or low variability in preference of predators for different habitats.
-A concurrent observational study (AAMMD, unpublished) showed that bromeliads vary widely in abiotic conditions, size, detritus amount and prey community; therefore it seems unlikely that low patch variation explains the lack of pattern.
+Bromeliads at this site vary widely in abiotic conditions, size, detritus amount and prey community; therefore it seems unlikely that low patch variation explains the lack of pattern.
 It appears instead that predators do not possess any strong phylogenetically-conserved  preferences for different